madeline-scyphers/boa/docs/index.rst

 - **Model agnostic**

     - Can be used for models in any language (not just python)
     - Can be used for Wrappers in any language (You don't even need to write any python!
-See :class:`~boa.wrappers.script_wrapper.ScriptWrapper for details on how to do that.
+See :mod:`Script Wrapper <boa.wrappers.script_wrappers>` for details on how to do that.
     - Simple to implement for new models, with minimal coding required

 - **Scalable**